 I started with just a simple custom list with a handful of columns.
 For this PowerApps tutorial, I decided to mock up a list that could be used by an organization or team to track issues.

-My original custom list simply named, “Issues”
+My original custom list was simply named, “Issues”

 At first glance, the list looks like any typical custom list you would add to a site.
 However, when you click on “PowerApps” in the list view menu, you’ll see a new option to “Customize Forms.”